Flederossi/chip-x/README.md

 20 01 0A            // Add reg 10 (value 1) to reg 1 (x value of the drawn pixel)
 EE                  // End of the if statement
 ```
+### Result
+The pixel moves to the right every time the right arrow key is pressed.